 - French drains (trenches filled with stones or the like)

-Immovable Obstructions Close to Putting Green: The Local Rules prescribed in Appendix I is in effect.
-Relief is available only when the ball and immovable obstruction lie in a closely-mown area, the ball lies through the green, and an immovable obstruction on or within two club-lengths of the putting green and within two club-lengths of the ball intervenes on the line of play between the ball and the hole.
-(Drop ball at the nearest point of relief, not within one club-length)
+Immovable Obstructions Close to Putting Green: Relief is available only when the ball and the immovable obstruction lie in a closely-mown area, the ball lies in the general area, and an immovable obstruction on or within two club-lengths of the putting green and within two club-lengths of the ball intervenes on the line of play between the ball and the hole.
+(Drop ball within one club-length of complete relief)

-- When located within hazards, artificial walls and pilings are integral parts of the course unless otherwise provided for in the Notice of Players.
+- When located within penalty areas, artificial walls and pilings are integral objects unless otherwise provided for in the Notice to Players.

-- When closely attached to trees, wrappings, electrical wire, and cables are integral parts of the course.
+- When closely attached to trees, wrappings, electrical wire, and cables are integral objects.

 Loose Impediments: Wood chips and mulch are loose impediments.

 List of Conforming Driver Heads and Golf Balls: Optional restrictions under Section 8 of the Committee Procedures are in effect.
 Model Local Rules G-1 and G-3.

-Pace of Play: See FSGA policy.
+Pace of Play: See FSGA policy

-Suspension of Play Due to a Dangerous Situation: Optional Condition as prescribed in Appendix I is in effect.
+Stopping and Resuming Play: Optional condition as prescribed in Model Local Rule J-1 is in effect.
 All practice areas are closed during suspension for a dangerous situation until the Committee has declared them open.
-Failure to comply may results in revocation of entry.Discontinue Play Immediately: One Prolonged signal note.
+Failure to comply may result in revocation of entry.

 Discontinue Play: Three consecutive short signal notes, repeated.